carolelola/emuser/README.md

 ***

 ## Objective
-To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work towards alleviating some of the challenges faced by the LGBTQ community.
+**To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work towards alleviating some of the challenges faced by the LGBTQ community**

 ## Summary
 * Seven years experience working in the healthcare industry as a Certified Medical Assistant